vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-contour-refarch.md

 ![HTTPS Ingress with TLS to backend](/images/guides/kubernetes/service-routing/diagrams/contour-ingress-patterns-https-to-backend.drawio.png)

-By default, Envoy **does not** validate the backend's serving certificate.
+By default, Envoy **does not** validate the certificate served by the backend.
 To enable validation, you must specify a `caSecret` and `subjectName` in the HTTPProxy configuration:

 ```yaml